cmu-delphi/delphi-epidata/docs/api/covidcast_signals.md

 schedules, work schedules, and other variation in doctor's visits that arise solely because of the day of week.

+Note that because doctor's visits may be reported to our healthcare partners several days after they occur, these signals are typically available with several days of lag.
+This means that estimates for a specific day are only available several days later.

 ### `quidel`

 Data signal based on flu lab tests, provided to us by Quidel, Inc. When a